ArmindoFlores/webtoondl/README.md

   --name NAME          Specify the webtoon's name
   --id ID              Specify the webtoon's id --chapters CHAPTERS  Chapters to download
+  --one-file           Aggregate all chapter images into one file
 ```

 As you can see, there are 2 basic modes of execution: download and search.
 To search for a work, simply use `downloader.py search --name="name"`